 That’s it, you have now successfully tested your Spring Boot REST API.
 The following are the pros of using Sprint Boot for REST APIs.

-Advantages of using Spring Boot for REST APIs
+Advantages of using Rest API Spring Boot

 • You won’t need complex XML configurations.